 The cough is deep in your chest

 A bad cough sounds bad, but there are degrees of bad: “A cold is in your nasal and throat area, not deep in your lungs,” says Dr. Miranda.
 If the cough is in your chest, there’s a chance it can be pneumonia.
 Signs include chest pain with breathing or coughing, nausea, vomiting, or diarrhea.
 Your doctor will need to listen to your lungs to make the right diagnosis.
-Don’t miss these 10 tricks doctors recommend to keep kids from getting the flu.

 Your colds are predictable